edannenberg/kubler/README.md

 * Decoupled build logic for swappable build engines
 * Maintain multiple image stacks with differing build engines
-* Generic [root-fs][bob-core] build script, with hooks, to quickly bootstrap a build container
+* Generic [root-fs][bob-core] build script to quickly bootstrap a build container
+* Simple hook system allows for full control of the build process while retaining modularity
-* Generic image and builder dependencies that can be utilized by build implementations
+* Generic image and builder dependencies that can be utilized by build engines
-* Automated image [documentation][nginx-packages] and history when utilizing a CVS
+* Automated image [documentation][nginx-packages] and history when using a CVS

 ### Docker Features

-* Tiny static busybox-uclibc image (~1.2mb) as base
+* Tiny static busybox-uclibc root image (~1.2mb)
 * 2 phase builds to produce a minimal rootfs via seperate build containers
 * Shared layer support for final images, images are not squashed and can depend on other images
 * [s6][] instead of [OpenRC][] as default supervisor (small footprint (<1mb) and proper docker SIGTERM handling)